JackTschetter/ImageViewer/README.md

 ### Executing the Attack

-This "attack" rests on the insecure use of the envirnoment variable above.
+This "attack" rests on the insecure use of the envirnoment variable BC_BGCOLOR above.

 ## Usage